 Beef bourguignon is nothing more than a simple beef stew that is braised in red wine and beef broth.
 Julia Child’s recipe for boeuf bourguignon most often has browned pearl onions, carrots, onion, and mushrooms in it as well.

-This beef bourguignon recipe is a labor of love that involves “real cooking.”
+Julia Child's beef bourguignon recipe is a labor of love that involves "real cooking."
 It is not a fast family diner or a 30-minute meal!

 There are many short-cut recipes for this classic French dish.
 I suggest the first time you make it that you use this recipe to learn the principles of cooking that are used.